ChrisDeFreitas/API-Harness/README.md

 # API Harness

-Note:
 - This repo is a backup and personal knowledge base.
 Use at your own discretion.
-- not meant for public consumption, still testing -- expect bugs
 - review ToDo list to see whats waiting to be fixed/implemented
 - built for FireFox

-Currently:
-- GET requests working via Fetch
-- testing usability and for side effects before more development
-- XML and JSON components may go away if they don't demonstrate higher value than text output (because of poor performance with large datasets)

 ## Goals
 - create a general purpose tool to test API calls